 One of the special programs of the Original Ann Arbor Art Fair is our New Art, New Artists (NANA) College Student Mentoring Program.
 The goal of this program is to nurture young artists who wish to establish themselves in a professional visual arts career.
-After submitting work and being selected through a jury process, seven to eight college artists are selected to participate in the Art Fair each year.
-We are proud to showcase the work of some of Michigan’s most talented college artists.
+After submitting work and being scored through a jury process, seven college artists are selected to participate in the Art Fair each year at no cost to them.

 The selected NANA artists begin working together as they design a shared booth and support one another in successful sales.
 Our NANA college students are involved in one-on-one mentoring from the Ann Arbor Street Art Fair, the Original's staff from the time of acceptance in April until the Fair in July.
-Our student artists participate in meetings where they learn to present their artwork in an aesthetic manner, write a successful Artist Statement, how to design an art fair booth and tips in interacting with the public in selling their artwork.
+Our student artists participate in meetings where they learn to present their artwork, write a successful Artist Statement, design an art fair booth and receive tips in interacting with the public and selling their artwork.
 Each student is also paired with a participating Art Fair Artist Mentor who provided additional guidance.
 Many of these relationships turn into year-long mentorships as they help these young artists break into their artist ventures.
-The eight NANA artists work together as they design their shared booth and support one another in successful sales.

 Make sure you visit our NANA booth (WA801) located on East Washington.